Finding Near-Optimal Weight Independent Sets at Scale: Introduction

 \section{Introduction}

 \pagenumbering{arabic}

-For a given graph $G=(V,E)$ an \textit{independent set} is defined as a subset $I\subseteq V$ of all vertices such that each pair of vertices in $I$ are non adjacent.
-A \textit{maximum independent set} (MIS) describes an independent set with the highest possible cardinality.
-By transforming the graph $G$ into the complement graph $\overline{G}$ the maximum independent set problem results in the \textit{maximum clique} problem.
+For a given graph $G=(V,E)$ an \textit{independent set} (IS) is defined as a subset $I\subseteq V$ of all vertices such that each pair of vertices in $I$ are non adjacent.
+A \textit{maximum independent set} (MIS) describes an IS with highest possible cardinality.
+By transforming the graph~$G$ into the complement graph $\overline{G}$ the MIS problem results in the \textit{maximum clique} problem.
 However, for sparse graphs $G$, using a maximum clique solver is impractical as the complement $\overline{G}$ is very dense and therefore unlikely to fit in memory for all but the smallest instances.
 Another related problem is the \textit{minimum vertex cover} problem.
-Note that for a maximum independent set $\I$ of $G$, $V\setminus \I$ is a minimum vertex cover.
+Note that for a MIS $\I$ of $G$, $V\setminus \I$ is a minimum vertex cover.
 For a weighted graph $G=(V,E,\omega)$ with non-negative vertex weights given by a function $\omega:V \rightarrow \mathbb{R}_{\geq 0}$, the \textit{maximum weight independent set} (MWIS) problem is to find an independent set $\I$ with maximum weight $\omega(\I) = \sum_{v\in \I} \omega(v)$.
-The applications of the maximum weight independent set problem, as well as the related problems addressed above, can be used for solving different application problems such as long-haul vehicle routing~\cite{DBLP:journals/corr/abs-2203-15805}, the winner determination problem~\cite{wu2015solving} or prediction of structural and functional sites in proteins~\cite{mascia2010predicting}.
-As a detailed example, consider an application of MWIS for map labeling, where displaying non-overlapping labels throughout dynamic map operations such as zooming and rotating~\cite{gemsa2016evaluation} or while tracking a physical movement of a user or set of moving entities~\cite{barth2016temporal} is of high interest in many applications.
+The applications of the MWIS problem, as well as the related problems addressed above, can be used for solving different application problems such as long-haul vehicle routing~\cite{DBLP:conf/esa/DongGNPRS22}, the winner determination problem~\cite{wu2015solving} or prediction of structural and functional sites in proteins~\cite{mascia2010predicting}.
+As a detailed example, consider an application of MWIS for map labeling, where displaying non-overlapping labels throughout dynamic map operations such as zooming and rotating~\cite{gemsa2016evaluation} or while tracking a physical movement of a user or set of moving entities~\cite{barth-2016} is of high interest in many applications.
 In the underlying map labeling problem, the labels are represented by vertices in a graph, weighted by importance.
 Each pair of vertices is connected by an edge if the two corresponding labels would overlap.
-In this graph, a MWIS describes a high quality set of labels, with regard to their importance level, that can be visualized without any overlap.
+In this graph, a MWIS describes a high-quality set of labels, with regard to their importance level, that can be visualized without any overlap.